 True treacle dates back to the Victorian times.
 A pale, refined molasses, treacle is notably sweeter and has a much more mellow flavor than molasses.
 Nowadays, treacle is a blend of molasses and refinery syrup.
 It ranges in color from light gold to nearly black.
 British treacle can be substituted for molasses in most recipes, but much less frequently will molasses work as a replacement for treacle.
 If you do substitute molasses for treacle, use the lightest, unsulphured molasses you can find.

-Sorghum molasses: Technically, this is not molasses.
-It comes from the sorghum plant, a cereal grain which is grown specifically for molasses rather than refined sugar.
-It is also referred to as unsulphured, West Indies or Barbados molasses.
+Technically, sorghum is not molasses.
+It comes from the sorghum plant, a cereal grain which although grown specifically for molasses, it is not refined sugar.
+Sorghum is also referred to as unsulphured, West Indies, or Barbados molasses.
 The syrup is made from the juice of the stalk which is cooked and clarified.
 The result is smooth with a clear amber color, free of sediment or graininess.
 Although it contains no sulphur, sorghum molasses generally does contain a preservative which is added to lengthen its short shelf life.
 When substituting for other sweeteners, use 1/2 to 3/4 of the sweetener amount called for in the recipe.
 Since it can ferment, sorghum molasses should be kept refrigerated unless you go through it fairly quickly.
 This variety has 65 to 70 percent sucrose.